simon387/JSCPanelManager/README.md

 Why javascript and no more a full java solution? was bored about jaunt being closed source

+## what is that?

+It's an example of full automation of the famous cpanel graphic tool.
+It changes the DNS IP of a given protocol (www, ftp, ecc).

 ## requirements

 + ```sudo npm install phantomjs -g```